Chemist26/Chemist26/README.md

 - 👋 Hi, I’m @Chemist26 my name is Antoan Stoykov
 - 👀 I’m interested in programming with Java , C# and C++
-- 🌱 I’m currently Java Junior ...
+- 🌱 I’m currently Junior Java Engineer ...
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...
 You can reach me on discord Whirlwind#2874